-Dog Bites in New Jersey
+Dog Bite Lawsuit in New Jersey

 While the New Jersey criminal laws regarding dog bites are now quite extensive to hold the owner of the dog negligent, the laws do not provide for compensation to the victim or the victim’s family.
 Bringing a claim in civil court can lead to compensation for your medical expenses, lost wages, or pain and suffering.
 Additionally, Dallas follows a leash law, meaning that a dog must be harnessed on a leash at all times when outside the house.